-Total operating expenses for the year ended September 30, 2005 were up \$978,000 (5%) compared with the prior year.
+Total operating expenses for the year ended September 30, 2006 were down \$492,000 (2%) compared with the prior year.

-The cost of contract services was down \$185,000 (2%), as a result of the lower volume of contract business.
-The gross profit margin on contract business increased to 29.1% for the year ended September 30, 2005, compared with 27.5% the prior year.
+The cost of contract services was down \$1,079,000 (13%) as a result of the lower volume of contract business.
+The gross profit margin on contract business was 29.2% for the year ended September 30, 2006, which was slightly higher than 29.1% for the prior year.
 There are no direct costs associated with placement service revenues.

-Selling expenses increased \$1,485,000 (39%) for the year.
-Commission expense was up 47% due to the higher placement service revenues, and recruitment advertising expense was 42% higher than the prior year.
-Selling expenses represented 25.8% of consolidated net revenues, which was up 4.9 points from the prior year because of the change in revenue mix.
+Selling expenses increased \$848,000 (16%) for the year, primarily due to higher commission expense resulting from the higher placement service revenues.
+Selling expenses represented 30.4% of consolidated net revenues, which was up 4.6 points from the prior year because of the change in revenue mix.

-General and administrative expenses decreased \$322,000 (5%) for the year ended September 30, 2005.
-Office rent and occupancy costs were down 18% for the period, while other office operating costs declined 41%.
-These reductions are attributable to a combination of office closings, lease renegotiations, and lower depreciation and amortization expense.
-Administrative compensation was up 17% because officer compensation programs were reinstated to 2002 levels.
-All other general and administrative expenses were about even with last year.
-General and administrative expenses represented 30.4% of consolidated revenues, and that was down 5.8 points from the prior year.
+General and administrative expenses decreased \$261,000 (4%) for the year ended September 30, 2006.
+Compensation in the operating divisions decreased 12%, due to lower salaries and lower advance expense resulting from the higher commissions.
+All other general and administrative expenses were down 1%.
+General and administrative expenses represented 29.5% of consolidated revenues, and that was down slightly from the prior year.